 Step 2 – Identify Your Optimization Goals

 Having goals for your SEO strategy is fundamental to tracking whether or not it’s worth the investment (and if done well, it always is).
-Before you launch into implementation mode, you should create a list of factors that you’d like to see improve over the course of your SEO operation.
+Before you launch into implementation mode, you should create a list of factors that you’d like to see improvement over the course of your SEO operation.
 Some of these might include:

 Keeping the data for these factors handy throughout the SEO process will be helpful in measuring success.
 The SEO team at fatrabbit CREATIVE is versed in tracking and reporting just how effective a strategy is and tweaking it along the way to get the best results for our clients.